tuffy/python-audio-tools/docs/programming/source/metadata.rst

 .. method:: FlacMetaData.raw_info()

-   Returns this metadata as a human-readable unicode string.
+   Returns this metadata as a human-readable Unicode string.

 .. method:: FlacMetaData.size()